Table of Contents

 The Operations Management concentration builds upon the Carroll School of Management core, particularly complementing courses in statistics, organizational management, and economics.
 Our courses emphasize analysis and decision making and are explicitly designed to deliver the skills and knowledge required to successfully manage people, processes, and systems in today's competitive environment.

-The concentration is designed to intersect with other functional disciplines making Operations Management an excellent complement to other concentrations including Accounting, Finance, Marketing, Information Systems, or Human Resource Management.
+The concentration is designed to intersect with other functional disciplines making Operations Management an excellent complement to other concentrations including Accounting, Finance, Marketing, Information Systems, or Management and Leadership.

 The objectives of the undergraduate concentration are to develop managers who:

 - possess a broad and deep understanding of theories and concepts in Operations Management

 - are capable of applying skills and knowledge to address management problems

 - understand and utilize quantitative and qualitative analysis in decision making

 - appreciate the role of operations in an organization and the interrelationships among functional areas